ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Add typo fix to the hello-elektra tutorial. _(Dmytro Moiseiuk)_
 - Add typo fix to the Java kdb tutorial. _(Dominik Hofmann)_
 - We fixed the format specifiers in the [“Hello, Elektra” example](https://master.libelektra.org/examples/helloElektra.c). _(René Schwaiger)_
 - Fixed capitalization of the initial letter in Readme. _(Miruna Orsa)_
 - Improved the `checkconf` section in the plugin tutorial. _(Peter Nirschl)_
 - Added a new error concept to be implemented soon. _(Michael Zronek)_
+- We fixed some spelling mistakes in the documentation. _(René Schwaiger)_

 ## Tests